shchurch/shchurch.github.io/index.md

 layout: default
 ---

-> I am PhD Candidate at Harvard University,
+> I am a PhD Candidate at Harvard University,
 > studying evolution, insects, and embryo development.
 > I also teach free English classes to adults in the Boston area.